-In accordance with the provisions of Section 152 of the Companies Act, 2013 and Articles of Association, Shri Seemanto Roy, Non-Executive, (Promoter) Director of your Company retires by rotation and is eligible for reappointment at the ensuing Annual General Meeting.
+In accordance with the provisions of Section 152 of the Companies Act, 2013 and Articles of Association, Shri Seemanto Roy, (DIN: 00183666) (Non-Executive & Non-Independent) Director of your Company retires by rotation and is eligible for reappointment at the ensuing Annual General Meeting.

-None of the Directors of the company are related to each other.
-Brief resume of the Directors, proposed to be appointed/ reappointed, nature of their expertise in specific functional areas and names of other companies in which they hold Directorship alongwith their Membership/Chairmanship of Committees of the Board as stipulated under Clause 49 of the Listing Agreement with Stock Exchanges, are provided in the annexure to the Notice of the Twenty Fourth Annual General Meeting being sent to the members along with the Annual Report.
+None of the Directors of the company is related to each other.
+Brief resumes of the Director proposed to be re-appointed, nature of his expertise in specific functional areas and names of other companies in which he holds Directorship along with their Membership / Chairmanship of Committees of the Board as stipulated under Regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirement) Regulations 2015, are provided in the annexure to the Notice of the Twenty Fifth Annual General Meeting being sent to the members along with the Annual Report.

-Based on the confirmations received, none of the Directors are disqualified for being appointed/ reappointed as Directors in terms of Section 164 the Companies Act, 2013.
+Based on the confirmations received, none of the Directors are disgualified for being appointed / reappointed as Directors in terms of Section 164 the Companies Act, 2013.